delan/www.azabani.com/_posts/2015-12-21-choosing-a-software-licence.md

 specific terms that are desirable for software licensing, and they’re incompatible with most free and open software licences, among other reasons.

+## When readable source isn’t open source

+That one is allowed to read the source code of a work alone doesn’t imply that the FSF will consider its licence “free”, nor will the OSI necessarily call its licence “open”.
+In the case of the OSI, the availability and legibility of source code merely forms a part of one of the ten criteria that the Open Source Definition comprises.

+One example of such a licence is the TrueCrypt licence, which not only has excessive restrictions on how licensed works may be derived from or distributed, but also forbids anyone who doesn’t understand the licence from using a licensed work, which is a clear violation of freedom 0 of the Free Software Definition.

+Another licence that fits the bill here is the JSON licence, which Douglas Crockford uses for many of his popular programs such as JSLint and JSMin.
+It’s identical to the Expat licence, with the exception of an additional sentence: “The Software shall be used for Good, not Evil.”

+While many people may agree that this additional “restriction” is clearly tongue-in-cheek, as it’d be ineffective at preventing any actual evildoers from using a licensed work to do their evils, it makes the JSON licence a nightmare to use for any meaningful project.

+The subjective nature of evil could potentially put users of a licenced work at risk of being a target of litigation without their knowledge, and this restriction is also a clear violation of freedom 0, making it incompatible with essentially all free and open licences.

 ## Colloquial ambiguities